Shane-Roy/Password-Generator/README.md

 2. Password first length multiplied by second length with variations of encryption

-Here is the output once ran:
+Here is the output when ran:

 """
 Enter a password length: 10
 Random string of length 10 is: q}?qgR-I/=